 There were several other influences effecting me during the composition of Kirvani.
 A close friend revealed to me the devastating loss of his young daughter many years ago in a tragic accident.
 I was deeply moved, and noticed photographs of her in his home for the first time.
 I felt her pure, gentle spirit around me for weeks.
 Then I was reunited with a recording of Round Midnight by Lee Konitz and Michel Petrucciani, which I had not heard for ten years.
 There is a remarkable connection between this recording and the rasa of Kirvani, and I have come to regard this as perhaps the single greatest recording by Konitz.
 For a month or so during this time I listened to the fifteen minute rendition endlessly.

 I am concerned that the words of great Indian musicians, such as Shivkumar Sharma, may appear on the surface to be similar to New Age dogma.
 It is important to differentiate between the context and substance of the words we read.
 My admiration for the intellectual and spiritual depth of Shivkumar Sharma continues to grow.
 His heart-touching recording of Kirvani with Zakir Hussain from the early 1980s was the inspiration for my own realization.
 Subsequently, I was also moved by a live recording of the same raga by Ravi Shankar and Zakir.
-(There is an earlier version of Kirvani, titled The Drowning of Time, on my Tendrils CD.)
+(There is an earlier version of Kirvani, titled The Drowning of Time, on the Tendrils album.)
 Included towards the end of this recording is a brief, playful tuning of the ud, reflecting one of many aspects of Indian classical music I love...the way musicians will stop to tune-up in the middle of a raga!

 - Michael Robinson, November 2000, Los Angeles